vexparadox/Axilya/README.md

-# closedFrameworks v0.4 MAKE VERSION
+# closedFrameworks v0.495 MAKE VERSION

 A basic 2D game framework written in C++, runnable with Make.
 To see the initial production of this project see: https://github.com/vexparadox/closedFrameworks

-Note that the wiki is partially out of date for this Make version, Entity Component System explaination is coming with v0.5! (maybe)

-This framework is going to be the base of the yet-to-be-named 2D engine I am making, this is the reason for going towards a Unity styled ECS.
+This framework is going to be the base of the yet-to-be-named 2D engine I am making for my third year at University, this is the reason for going towards a Unity styled ECS.

 Please see the WIKI on how to use this framework.
 It's not very scary once you get started.

+## Coming Soon!

+- Inter-Entity collisions
+- Better physics on RigidBodies
+- MouseInput in the Input class
+- Handling random key presses in the Input class

 ## v0.495 Changelog

 - New wiki updates!

+- New example code!

 - Entity Component System implemented (alpha stage)

-- See Core.cpp/hpp and new exampleComponent for how things work

-- framework has been re-worked to fit the new ECO
+- Framework has been re-worked to fit the new ECS

 - General error fixing

+- Now uses Make not xCode

 ## v0.4 Changelog